ud195/SHARE/README.md

 1. Separated pages for UI design (.jsx) based on react.
 2. Routing so now you can access multiple pages through links (react-router).

-To Run the project locally install
+To Run the project locally follow these steps:

 1. Meteor from https://www.meteor.com/install
 2. Open Command prompt as admin
 3. Navigate to the project path for example >cd c:/users/username/project/share